katin/PenTDB/README.md

   4. $ cd \<webroot\> && chmod u+x load-templates.sh && ./load-templates.sh
   6. Application is ready for use; browse to the site, e.g. http://pentdb.local:411

+ ### Tuning
+ For faster creation of PenTDB sessions, you can set the values in the pentdb-config.php file to match your personal directory structure.

  ### Caveats
 **Rapid hack**